Bring The Lab Home And Add Some Jazz To Your Science Lessons With These Science Experiments For Kids

 How to do the experiment: Inflate a balloon and prick it with the needle.
 It will burst.

 Now, inflate the other balloon and tape it around.
 Prick the balloon with th needle.
 Rather than bursting, it will just start leaking air.

 Looking for another way to teach the concept of static electricity?
 This is one of the most amazing science experiments for kids to understand their lesson on static electricity.

 How to do the experiment: Rub the balloon on your hair.
 Turn on the tap and bring the balloon close to the tap water.
 You will find water getting attracted to the balloon and changing its normal course.

-What you need: baking soda, sandwich bag and vinegar
+What you need: warm water, baking soda, Ziploc bag, tissue paper and vinegar

-What you need: 2 cardboards, a source of light (torch)
+What you need: 2 cardboards, a source of light (flashlight)

-How to do the experiment: Switch on the torch and sit a little far from the torch.
-Keep two cardboards in between such that the light from the torch is blocked by the cardboard.
-Remember that you, the cardboards and torch should be in the same line.
+How to do the experiment: Switch on the flashlight and sit a little far from the flashlight.
+Keep two cardboards in between so that the light from the flashlight is blocked by the cardboard.
+Remember that you, the cardboards and the flashlight should be in the same line.

-Now, play music on your phone and keep it next to the torch.
+Now, play music on your phone and keep it next to the flashlight.

-You will not be able to see the light coming from the torch but will still be able to hear the sound coming from the phone.
+You will not be able to see the light coming from the flashlight but will still be able to hear the sound coming from the phone.